Two papers on the history of LaTeX

 Free Software Magazine (FSM) and the TeX Users Group (TUG) both like to publish interviews.
 Recently, Gianluca Pignalberi of Free Software Magazine and Dave Walden of TUG both approached Frank Mittelbach about interviewing him.
 Rather than doing two separate interviews, Mittelbach, Pignalberi, and Walden decided on a combined interview in keeping with the mutual interests already shared by Free Software Magazine and TUG.

-We hope that both of them will give you some interesting insights into the LaTeX evolution.
+We hope that both of them will give you some interesting insights into the evolution of LaTeX.